munach/obsidian-extract-pdf-annotations/README.md

 As such, you can relate comments for your topics (here 'Hello World') from several PDF files.

 ## Versions
+1.8.1 add option to extract tags from annotation body and setting to overwrite existing export note

 1.8.0 add option to export each extracted annotation to a separate note

 1.7.0 add settings for dynamic export path (next to PDF) and export name